 - 1 cup lemonade

-- 1 large lemon, sliced
+- 1 lemon sliced

-- 2 limes, sliced
+- 2 limes sliced

-- 20 mint leaves, stems removed
+- 20 mint leaves stems removed

 - In a pitcher, combine wine, lemonade, lemon and lime slices and mint leaves.
-Stir to combine.
-Refrigerate until chilled, at least 30 minutes.
-Serve in wine glasses with lime and lemon slices and mint leaves for garnish.

 - Refrigerate until chilled, at least 30 minutes.

 - Serve in wine glasses and garnish with lime and lemon slices and mint leaves.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.